FAQ’S about concrete staining

 Can I put a curing compound on my slab?

 No, water cure concrete only.
 Remember that anything that keeps the stain from making contact with the concrete, as well as other things, will have a negative affect on the outcome.
 For example, a stack of wood placed on a new slab would result in a permanent shadow, causing the concrete to cure slightly darker where the wood laid.
-A new concrete floor should be treated as a finished floor to ensure better staining results.
+A new concrete floor should be kept clean and treated as a finished floor to ensure better staining results.

 What are the most common uses for “Chemical Staining”?

 Commonly used in basements, radiant heat floors, galleries, restaurants and retail stores.
 It can also be used for patios, driveways, pool decks and retaining walls.